-Catie Close, a third year Photography student, will have her work displayed in an exhibition at Newlyn Art Gallery & The Exchange in Penzance.
+Catie Close, a third-year Photography student, will have her work displayed in an exhibition at Newlyn Art Gallery & The Exchange in Penzance.

-The Many & Beautiful Things exhibition, which opens on Friday 28 September, explores the themes of youth and possibility, focussing on the rush for new experiences and the abandonment of doubt.
+The Many & Beautiful Things exhibition, which opens on Friday 28 September, explores the themes of youth and possibility, focusing on the rush for new experiences and the abandonment of doubt.
 Catie's California Roll project fits neatly into this category, as it incorporates many of the same ideas.

 Catie explains: "My work marries well with the themes explored; it references the playful innocence of childhood and represents the often hazy memories we have of our youth.